ln191/Delegate_Event_Lambda_Ex/BankBalance_Lambda_version/README.md

 	}
 ```
 You can tell it is a statement lambda, since the rigth side is encapsulated in `{}`.
-Inside them are to statements run with the parameter given on the left side.
+Inside them are two statements run with the parameter given on the left side.